-VICE PRESIDENT: Moira Gagen
+PRESIDENT: Moira Gagen

-SECRETARY: Terrie Sima
+VICE PRESIDENT: Terrie Sima

 TREASURER: Sheri Billings

-MOIRA GAGEN, Vice President
+MOIRA GAGEN, President

 Moira Gagen has served on the Board since May 2013.
 She has volunteered at the Santa Cruz SPCA for the past ten years and at the county shelter for eight years before that.
 A dedicated animal welfare advocate, Moira has two dogs and a cat of her own as well as the occasional foster.
 Moira works in Corporate Training, specializing in Train-the-Trainer and Train-the-Designer programs and has consulted all over Silicon Valley.
 She has taught at both UCSC and Stanford and is currently working for Apple Computer.
 In what little time is left over, Moira is an avid mystery reader, amateur thespian and Scrabble nut!

-TERRIE SIMA, Secretary
+TERRIE SIMA, Vice President